dnlrepo/cypress-ts-project/README.md

 By combining both, it is possible to balance simplicity for static data with flexibility and error prevention for dynamic test scenarios.

+## Utility Functions vs. cy.commands

+This project utilizes both utility functions and custom Cypress commands (cy.commands) to streamline the test logic and enhance readability.
+Here's the distinction:

+### Utility Functions: These are defined directly within individual spec files for logic that is:

+Simple and non-complex.
+Specific to a single spec file.
+Primarily used to simplify long Cypress command chains, improving readability and maintainability.

+### Custom Cypress Commands (cy.commands): These are implemented for:

+Logic that is more complex or involves reusable patterns.
+Functionality that is likely to be used across multiple spec files, ensuring consistency and scalability.
+By adopting this approach, the test suite remains modular, readable, and easy to maintain while avoiding unnecessary overhead from over-generalization.

 ## Assumptions Made and Additional Notes